-Accrual for onerous contracts relates to lease-in, lease-out transactions ("LILO").
-At December 31, 2011, we leased-in four aircraft from two different lessors under operating head leases that mature between 2012 and 2013.
-At December 31, 2011, we had entered into sublease agreements with several different customers covering these same aircraft.
-For all four aircraft, the lease termination dates of the subleases are matched to the lease termination dates under the head leases.
-The contracted sublease receipts are insufficient to cover our monthly obligations under the head leases.
-These transactions are recorded at their net present value.
+Accrual for onerous contracts related to lease-in, lease-out transactions ("LILO").
+As of December 31, 2012, we leased-in three aircraft from one lessor under operating head leases that mature in January 2013.
+For all three aircraft, the lease termination dates of the subleases are matched to the lease termination dates under the head leases.
+The contracted sublease receipts were insufficient to cover our monthly obligations under the head leases.
+These transactions were recorded at their net present value.